snyk-partners/snyk-rhpds/README.md

 3. Finding and applying a more secure base image using Snyk’s upgrade guidance,
 4. Securing the Goof application's deployment configuration within OpenShift.

 > Note: This workshop is intended to be used with the Red Hat Partner Demo System (RHPDS).
-For a non-RHPDS version, check out the [Red Hat Patterns in the Snyk Academy](https://docs.snyk.io/partner-workshops/red-hat).

 > Note: For this workshop your facilitator invited you into the *RHPDS Workshop* organization in Snyk.
 To complete the workshop on your own, you need a Snyk account with the [Business plan](snyk.io/plans) and your own cluster to deploy the Kubernetes integration into.